 One useful calendar date is the Last Average Frost.
 For the Vancouver area, this is March 28th.
 Just keep in mind that it is an average arrived at by comparing the last frost dates over a 30-year period.
 We can have frost as late as the end of May.
 For those gardeners in the south of the province for whom spring just can’t arrive fast enough, bear in mind that Dawson Creek has a last average frost date of June 5th!

 The last average frost date is useful because it allows growers to make an educated guess about how to time their plantings.
 Plants such as tomatoes need to be approaching maturity by early summer in order to make a productive crop, so you would want to start them indoors around 4 to 6 weeks before the last average frost.
 However, the secret with tomatoes is not so much the calendar date as the arrival of warm weather so that they can be transplanted outdoors.
-In 2010, we had a dreadfully cold, damp spring that seemed to last and last, and then switch suddenly to the heat of summer at the end of June.
-Hopefully, 2011 will see a more transitional period with nighttime temperatures steadily increasing through April and May.
+Some years deliver a dreadfully cold, damp spring that seems to last and last, and then switch suddenly to the heat of summer at the end of June.
+Hopefully, 2019 will see a more transitional period with nighttime temperatures steadily increasing through April and May.

 The vernal equinox marks both the first day of spring and the first day of the Persian New Year.
 In Iran, Nowruz is celebrated by thoroughly cleaning the house, getting back in touch with friends and relatives, and generally enjoying the arrival of a new year of growth.
 For gardeners, celebrating the first day of spring may make more sense than marking the first of January.